Source of information

 Apart from the subjects identification details, such certificates include three basic sections:

-1. Information on the judgement, including name and location of the court, case index mark and judgement date.
+1. Information on the judgement, including name and location of the court, case index mark and adjudication date.

 2. Information on one or more offences leading to the conviction, including legal basis in the country where the offence was committed.